 ICYMI: Here's what happened Sunday in Mets Land

-The Mets (40-50, 13.5 GB in NL East, 7.0 GB of second Wild Card) are off -- along with the rest of MLB -- until Friday.
-Here's what happened on Sunday, in case you missed it...
+The Mets (42-51, 14.5 GB in NL East, 6.0 GB of second Wild Card) are off on Monday before opening a two-game set with the Twins in Minnesota on Tuesday night.
+Here's what happened on Sunday in case you missed it...

 Tweets